surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.48.8-dev.2 =
+= 3.48.8-b.1 =

-(2017/12/03) Fixed the return value from WpssoProUtilUser get_options() for an invalid user id (should be an empty array, not false).
+(2017/12/05) Use sharing URL instead of shortlink when checking for duplicate meta tags if PHP "open_basedir" is defined.
+Fixed the return value from WpssoProUtilUser get_options() for an invalid user id.
+Updated the MobileDetect library.

 = 3.48.7 =